Igor Girkin: Pro-Russian capture of Sloviansk

-According to Girkin, the head of the newly instituted Russian government in Crimea Sergei Aksyonov asked him to deal with the northern provinces.
+Girkin said that the head of the newly installed Russian government in Crimea, Sergei Aksyonov, asked him to deal with the Donbas provinces of eastern Ukraine.

-On 12 April 2014, Girkin led a group of militants who seized the executive committee building, the police department, and the Security Service of Ukraine offices in Sloviansk.
-Girkin claimed that his militia was formed in Crimea and consisted of volunteers from Russia, Crimea, and also from other regions of Ukraine (Vinnitsa, Zhitomir, Kyiv) and many people from Donetsk and the Luhansk region.
-According to him, two-thirds were Ukrainian citizens.

-The majority of men in the unit had combat experience.
-Many of those with Ukrainian citizenship had fought in the Russian Armed Forces in Chechnya and Central Asia, while others had fought in Iraq and Yugoslavia with the Ukrainian Armed Forces.
-In an interview, Girkin stated that he was given orders not to give up Sloviansk.
+On 12 April 2014, Girkin led a fifty-strong unit of heavily armed Russian militants who captured the strategic town of Sloviansk in eastern Ukraine.
+They attacked and occupied the town's administration building, police station, and Security Service building, and set up roadblocks.
+The unit were mostly Russian Armed Forces 'volunteers' from Russian-occupied Crimea and wore no insignia.
+Girkin admitted that this action sparked the Donbas War.
+He said "I'm the one who pulled the trigger of war.
+If our unit hadn't crossed the border, everything would have fizzled out, like in [the Ukrainian city of] Kharkiv, like in Odessa".
+He said his unit was formed in Crimea and consisted of volunteers from Russia, Crimea, and other regions of Ukraine.
+Girkin claimed many of the militants had Ukrainian citizenship and had fought in the Russian Armed Forces in Chechnya and Central Asia, while others had fought in Iraq and Yugoslavia with the Ukrainian Armed Forces.
+Girkin said he was ordered not to give up Sloviansk.

 On 15 April 2014 the Security Service of Ukraine (SBU) opened a criminal proceeding against "Igor Strelkov" for his actions in Sloviansk and Crimea, describing him as the chief organizer of the "terror" in Sloviansk Raion, including an ambush that killed one and wounded three SBU officers.

 On 16 April, he allegedly sought to recruit Ukrainian soldiers captured at the entrance to Kramatorsk.

-The SBU presented Girkin's presence in Donbas as proof of Russia's involvement in the East Ukraine crisis.
+The SBU presented Girkin's presence in eastern Ukraine as proof of Russia's involvement in the Donbas War.
 They released intercepted telephone conversations between "Strelkov" and his supposed handlers in Moscow.
 Russia denied any interference in Ukraine by its troops outside Crimea.

 In July 2014, Ukrainian authorities alleged that Russian Defense Minister Sergei Shoigu coordinated all of Girkin's actions, supplying him and "other terrorist leaders" with "the most destructive weapons" since May and instructing him directly, with Russian President Vladimir Putin's approval.